ZZJHARRY/Show-Tell-and-Beyond/README.md

 # Implementation Details:

+**preporcess.py**

 We adapted some ideas from [here](https://www.kaggle.com/dipanjandas96/image-caption-resnet-transformerdecoder-pytorch/notebook) in the image proprocessing stage.
+To preprocess the images, we first resize all of the images to be the shape of 224 * 224, and then we normalize all of the resized images.

+After that, we applied a ResNet pretrained on Imagenet as the feature extractor on the preprocess images.

+**encoder_decoder.py**

 Then, we manually implemented the CNN + LSTM (including teacher forcing) networks to train.